A caesarean section (C-section) may be planned (elective caesarean section) or unplanned (including emergency or crash caesarean sections).

 You will be tired for some time after a caesarean section.
 This can partly be the effect of anaesthetic and painkillers, but is also because surgery is an injury to your body, and being tired is your body's signal that it needs rest to recover.

 There are some situations where a caesarean section will be advised and planned.
-This may be because a vaginal labour is felt to be a danger to you or the baby, or because it is felt that you could not deliver vaginally.
+This may be because a vaginal labour is felt to be a danger to you or the baby, or because it is felt that the baby could not be delivered vaginally.

 Reasons for planned caesarean section include: